web3-storage/docs/README.md

 [![](https://img.shields.io/badge/platform-VuePress-green.svg)](https://vuepress.vuejs.org/)
 [![](https://img.shields.io/badge/deployed%20on-Fleek-ff69b4.svg)](http://fleek.co/)

 This repository contains code and content for docs.web3.storage, the documentation site for the Web3.Storage service.

 🚧 This docs site is still under construction, but you can preview our pre-launch work on Fleek at: https://web3-storage-docs.on.fleek.co/

 _You can find the code for the main web3.storage website and the underlying API here: https://github.com/web3-storage/web3.storage_

-**Contributions are more than welcome!** As an open-source project, this site relies on people like you to suggest, create, and improve content.
-To get started ...
+## For documentation authors:
 - Check this repo's [issues page](https://github.com/web3-storage/docs/issues) to see what items are in need of help, including content request issues looking for writers.
-- If you're writing something new, read through the contribution guide for guidelines on types of content, grammar, formatting, and style.
+- If you're writing something new, please read through the [contribution guide](CONTRIBUTING.md) for guidelines on types of content, grammar, formatting, and style.
 - For details on building the site locally and submitting pull requests, see the ["For site developers"](#for-site-developers) section below.